RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \subsubsection{Unsupervised learning process}

-We plot the results obtained on $ \mathcal{G}_{learn} $ to predict $ \mathcal{E}_{cal} $ links for the above classifiers.
-For the sake of readability, we only represent a selection of them on Figure~\ref{fig:unsup}.
-The evolution of the F-score significantly varies from one classifier to another.
+We plot the results obtained on $ \mathcal{G}_{L} $ to predict $ \mathcal{E}_{cal} $ links for the above classifiers.
+For the sake of readability, we only represent a selection of them in Figure~\ref{fig:unsup}.
+The evolution of the F1-score significantly varies from one classifier to another.
 For example, it increases sharply for \textit{CN}, and then more slowly until reaching its maximum, while \textit{RWR}$_w$ rises smoothly before slowly declining.
 Borda's aggregation improves the performance of the classification, especially considering the precision on the top-ranked pairs. \textit{RankMerging} method aims at exploiting the differences between these profiles.
-Given the difficulty of the task, precision is low on average: for instance, when recall is greater than $0.06$, precision is lower than $0.3$ for all rankers.
-We used here structural features, making it impossible to predict links between nodes which are too distant from each other.
-We are therefore limited to small recall values, as increasing the number of predictions lowers dramatically the precision.
+Given the difficulty of the task, precision is low on average.
+For instance, when recall is greater than $0.06$, precision is lower than $0.3$ for all rankers. {\modif We only used structural features here, making it impossible to predict links between nodes which are too distant from each other (further than four steps in our case).
+On the one hand we are thus limited to small recall values.
+But on the other hand, limiting predictions to pairs of nodes which are close is a way of reducing the class imbalance effect aforementioned.
+Indeed, we dramatically reduce the set of candidate pairs, while the set of connected pairs is reduced by a much smaller factor as closer nodes have a higher probability of being connected~\citep{lichtenwalter2010new}.} {\modif Finally, note that the process considered here is a partial aggregation process, as different rankings feature a different number of pairs (e.g., \textit{AA$_w$} and \textit{RWR$_w$}), but this does not affect its functioning.}